Selbi182/Genesis-Plus-GX-Wide-Standalone/side_files/README.txt

 What is the "Zenith Edition"?
 ================================

-Sonic ERaZor: Zenith Edition is a port of the Sonic 1 ROM hack "Sonic ERaZor 8.1" as a standalone, self-contained Microsoft Windows EXE file.
-It runs on a custom Sega Mega Drive emulator to play the game in glorious 16:9 widescreen with enhancements not available on the original hardware.
+Sonic ERaZor: Zenith Edition is a port of the ROM hack as a standalone, self-contained EXE file, released in 2025.
+It's compiled with a custom SEGA Mega Drive emulator to play the game in glorious 16:9 widescreen with various enhancements not available on the original hardware.

-For 15 years, ERaZor was only available as a ROM file, which meant you had to provide your own emulator.
-The widescreen version was especially finicky, as it only worked through RetroArch with the "Genesis Plus GX Wide" core, which was daunting for anyone unfamiliar with it.
+For 15 years, ERaZor was only available as a ROM, which meant you had to bring your own emulator.
+The widescreen version was especially finicky, as it only worked through RetroArch with aspecific core.
 This special edition fixes this: no setup necessary, just download and begin playing right away!

-Huge thanks go out to heyjoeway for their "Sonic 2 Community Cut" emulator powering this port (which is itself a fork of Genesis Plus GX).
+Huge thanks to heyjoeway for their "Sonic 2 Community's Cut" emulator powering this port (which is itself a fork of Genesis Plus GX).
 It needed a few modifications to make ERaZor work flawlessly, but the majority of the heavy lifting was already done.
 You can find it here: https://jojudge.com/s2cx

 ================================
-Controls
+Default Controls
 ================================

 Keyboard Key -> In-Game Button

-           A -> A (various special moves)
+           D -> C (jump, homing attack)
            S -> B (jump, double jump)
-           D -> C (jump, jump dash, homing attack) Enter -> START (pause game)
+           A -> A (special moves)
   Arrow Keys -> D-Pad (move)
+       Enter -> START (pause game)

          F11 -> Toggle Fullscreen
          TAB -> Restart Game
          ESC -> Quit Game

+---

+Xbox Controller -> In-Game Button

+           B -> C (jump, homing attack)
+           A -> B (jump, double jump)
+           X -> A (special moves)
+  Left Stick -> D-Pad (move)
+       Start -> START (pause game)
+      Select -> Toggle Fullscreen

+Note:
+	I only had had the chance to test with an Xbox 360 controller, but in theory controller support is available for every common controller on the market.
-All bindings can be customized in the "controls.json" file.
+	Just in case, all bindings can be customized in the "controls.json" file!
-Basic controller support is also available (Xbox controllers will usually work without setup).

 ================================
 Credits
 ================================

-Project Lead, Main Programming, Level Design, Writing:
+Project Lead, Game Design, Main Programming, Level Design, Writing, Web Design:
 	Selbi

-Engine Programming, Engine Optimizations, Sound Driver, Special Screens:
+Engine Programming, Optimizations, Sound Driver, Sound Test, Save Select:
 	vladikcomper

-Widescreen Support:
+16:9 Widescreen Support:
-	vladikcomper (ROM)
-	heyjoeway (emulator)
+	vladikcomper (ROM modifications for widescreen)
+	heyjoeway (Sonic 2 Community's Cut emulator, forked for Zenith Edition)

 Assistant Development:
 	fuzzy